becooper/ProgrammingAssignment3/codebook.md

 In summary, I chose a total of 86 measurements:

-53 features are time-domain measurements.
+53 features are time-domain measurements. <br>
-33 features are frequency-domain measurements.
+33 features are frequency-domain measurements. <br>
 (7 of the 53 time-domain features describe the angle between a pair of vectors.)

-David's Assignment FAQ
+David's Assignment FAQ <br>
 [https://class.coursera.org/getdata-004/forum/thread?thread_id=106][(https://class.coursera.org/getdata-004/forum/thread?thread_id=106)

 > * columns are measurements on the mean and standard deviation